This post is the fifth in a series of six simple homeschool tips moms can do to rock homeschool and to have a wonderful year.

 So what was needful and what was that good part Mary chose?

 Mary chose to be present and with Jesus when He was in their midst.
 In this case, housework and homeschool can wait!
-Take time to have devotions first thing and choose that good part!
+Take time to have devotions first thing and be present with Jesus!
+Choose that good part!

-Take the children for a walk after lunch, then tell them a story, and then let them have quiet time.
-When quiet time is over, help them clean their rooms, and this will help train them in the habits to have order and to pick up after one's self.
+After quiet time, help them clean their rooms, and this will help train them in the habits to have order and to pick up after theirself.
 Make this a joyful happy cleaning!
 Their cleaning their room alone comes as they develop executive function and maturity.
-This is not just about knowing how.
-Helping them until they have the pattern of their own, helps also to preserve the reason you had private time.
+This is not just about knowing how to clean, but regulating themsleves to stay on task.
+This is helping them until they have the pattern of their own.
+This also helps also to preserve the reason you had private time.
 You had quiet time for you to have a break and for them to have some down time to replenish.
 Helping them tidy after quiet time helps set the tone for the evening and is more likely to engender a more co-operative spirit in the home.

-You can start today.
+You can start today!
 This Invitation helps us set habits and routines that will reduce the stress in our lives.
+We add a new habit each week!
 Join Us on our Mentoring Our Own Facebook group.

 Each month, I write newsletters with helpful tips that impact homeschool moms on topics such as: homeschooling, homeculture, momculture, and home management.
 I also inform moms of site news, upcoming events, new products, and special offers.